j-dog22-cmd/Security_Portfolio/README.md

 > Cyber security student | aspiring security professional | always learning

-I'm second year BSc (Hons) Cyber Security and Digital Forensics student at the university of the West of England, with strong foundations in offensive and defensive security.
+I'm final year BSc (Hons) Cyber Security and Digital Forensics student at the university of the West of England, with strong foundations in offensive and defensive security.
 I have a growing focus on AI security and threat analysis, and I actively build skills outside of university through independent research and hands-on lab work

 ---
 ## what I'm working on